Big Ant Studios

 North vs. South, 1861

-The process: I computer scan a postage stamp and print in reverse onto parchment paper [Bienfang No. 100], then glue [Photo Mount 3M No. 6092] onto a type high linoleum block [Speedball or Jack Richeson].
-I clamp the block until the glue has set, and cut through the paper using rotating blade cutters [X-Acto craft swivel knife, Grifhold 114 swivel knife, and other cutting tools].
-I work mostly using a stereo dissecting microscope [Bausch & Lomb 13x], a task made easier from years of experience as a geneticist using a microscope working with Drosophila fruit flies.
+The process is very straightforward.
+In the beginning I would computer scan a postage stamp and print in reverse onto thin parchment paper [Bienfang No. 100], then glue [Photo Mount 3M No. 6092] onto a type high linoleum block [Speedball or Jack Richeson].
+I clamped the block against another blank block until the glue had set, and cut through the paper using rotating blade cutters [X-Acto craft swivel knife, Grifhold 114 swivel knife, and other cutting tools].